FG spent N55.5bn to subsidise petrol in December 2019

 By Michael Eboh

-The Federal Government, through the Nigerian National Petroleum Corporation, NNPC, spent N55.58 billion to subsidise Premium Motor Spirit, PMS, also known as petrol, in December 2019, according to data obtained, yesterday, from the Petroleum Products Pricing Regulatory Agency, PPPRA, the Nigerian petroleum downstream sector regulator.
+The Federal Government, through the Nigerian National Petroleum Corporation, NNPC, spent N55.58 billion to subsidise Premium Motor Spirit, PMS, also known as petrol, in December 2019.

-READ ALSO: 12 years after: NNPC, Shell, Total, other multinationals announce FID for NLNG Train 7 Project to raise gas output
+Breaking: Malami breaks silence, says FG is right to detain Sowore despite court orders

+The Petroleum Products Pricing Regulatory Agency, PPPRA, the Nigerian petroleum downstream sector regulator, disclosed this in a data obtained yesterday by Vanguard

-Therefore, paying an average of N31.4 per litre on 1.77 billion litres, meant that the Federal Government spent N55.28 billion to subsidise PMS for Nigerians in December 2019 alone.
+Therefore, paying an average of N31.4 per litre on 1.77 billion litres, means that the federal government spent N55.28 billion to subsidise PMS for Nigerians in December 2019 alone.

-The amount expended in subsidy on PMS in December 2019 represented 16.3 per cent of the N306 billion budgeted for fuel subsidy in the 2019 budget.
+The amount expended as subsidy on PMS in December 2019 represented 16.3 per cent of the N306 billion budgeted for fuel subsidy in the 2019 budget.

-The Expected Open Market Price, EOMP, of petrol is the price the commodity is expected to be sold to motorists if the government stops paying subsidy on the commodity.
-However, as of today, the subsidy is borne by the NNPC on behalf of the federation.
+The EOMP of petrol is the price the commodity is expected to be sold to motorists if the government stops paying subsidy on the commodity.
+However, as at today, subsidy is borne by the NNPC on behalf of the federation.

 The NNPC, which is currently the sole importer of PMS into the country, bears the cost of subsidizing the commodity and deducts the cost from earnings from its domestic sale of crude oil and gas, before making remittances to the Federation Account.